-The Comprehensive Ecosystem-Based Amendment 2 (CE-BA 2; SAFMC 2011a) included actions that modified management of special management zones (SMZ) off South Carolina; revised sea turtle release gear requirements for the snapper grouper fishery that were established in Amendment 15B to the Snapper Grouper FMP (SAFMC 2008); and designated new essential fish habitat (EFH) and EFH-Habitat Areas of Particular Concern in the South Atlantic.
+The Comprehensive Ecosystem-Based Amendment 2 (SAFMC 2011a) included actions that modified management of special management zones (SMZ) off South Carolina; revised sea turtle release gear requirements for the snapper grouper fishery and designated new EFH and EFH-HAPCs in the South Atlantic.
 CE-BA 2 also included an action that limited harvest and possession of snapper grouper and coastal migratory pelagic (CMP) species to the bag limit in SMZs off South Carolina.
 This action likely reduced bycatch around SMZs by restricting commercial harvest in the area but has probably had limited effect on the magnitude of overall bycatch of snapper grouper species in the South Atlantic.